Course Descriptions for Spring 2026 Offerings

 Instructor: Prof. Karen Fish

 This is a foundational course for those with little or no experience with fiction and/or poetry.
 You might simply want to “try it out.”
 I find it impossible to teach writing without teaching close reading.
-This semester you will read like a writer and gradually learn how to notice the many technical choices that authors make.
+Students will learn to read like writers and gradually notice the many technical choices that authors regularly make.
 Reading closely can give us ideas and provide context.
 I am interested in inspiring you and fostering an atmosphere where it is enjoyable to experiment and practice, rewrite and revise.
 Writing is finally about studying good writing and finding things worth writing about.

 Instructor: Dr. Brian Murray

-In Fundamentals of Film, students watch and analyze movies that represent different eras and countries, and reflect a variety of styles and genres, including Comedy, Horror and Science Fiction, Film Noir and “New Wave.”
-We will also become acquainted with the language of film—with the wide variety of shots, angles and special effects that over the years have made movies highly popular and critically acclaimed.
-Along the way, we will also discuss and write about such related topics as violence and censorship, as well as the technological and economic factors likely to change the way movies are made and watched in the future.
+In Fundamentals of Film students watch and analyze movies that represent different eras and countries, and reflect a variety of styles and genres, including Comedy, Horror and Science Fiction.
+We will also become acquainted with the language of film—with the wide variety of shots, angles and special effects that have made movies by such directors as Orson Welles, Alfred Hitchcock, and Stanley Kubrick both highly popular and critically acclaimed.
+We also examine the significance of key cinematic movements, including Italian Neorealism and the French “New Wave.”
+We also discuss and write about the wide effects of the Motion Picture Production Code, as well as the technological and economic factors likely to change the way movies are made and watched in the future.
 Course requirements include weekly written responses and a critical essay on a related film topic of the student’s choice.
 Fundamentals of Film also counts toward the Film Studies minor.

 The workplace documents you will complete in this class include cover letters, résumés, memos, reports, and proposals.
-The job search document assignment will help you apply for internships, co-ops, and positions in your field.
+The job search document assignment will help you apply for internships and positions in your field.
 You may also create documents for application to graduate school.
-The report on workplace writing will help you understand the unique requirements of writing in your discipline/field, and it will include research, including in your field to discover more about the writing you will do in your career.
+The report on workplace writing assignment will help you understand the unique requirements of writing in your discipline.
+You will conduct secondary research, and you will interview a person in your field to discover more about the writing you will do in your career.

 WR 333: Writing Fiction